 The higher you go, the dressier the sock.
 Mid-calf socks end at the middle of the calves, while over-the-calf-socks hit at the end of the calf muscle; both are more formal and perfect for suits, dress pants and dress shoes.
 Why so long?
 The extra length ensures a seamless transition between pant and shoe, lest your bare leg show when you’re sitting down—nobody wants that.

 When it comes to your longer socks and your more elevated looks (think a business formal setting or a semi-formal wedding), it’s best to keep things simple.
 A good rule of thumb is to match your socks to your pants and not your shoes (or you’ll end up with a sock-shoe “bootie”).
 Don’t sweat it for your casual occasions and pull from the different shades in your outfit—especially if you’re playing with different patterns and textures.

 Stylist Tip: For sockless affairs, your shoes need at least a 24-hour resting period between wearings.
 Use cedar shoe trees to help with moist and odor!

-If your style tells a story about yourself, then your socks are the hidden message.
+If your style tells a story, then your socks are the hidden message.
 Next time you’re looking in your underwear drawer, follow these tips and rest assured your outfit will convey exactly what you mean!

 What are you waiting for?
 Ask your Stylist for socks or add a pair to your next Fix!